Uncle Jamm's Army: History

-Their recordings, credited as Uncle Jamm's Army, were released on Freak Beat Records, including the 1983 electro single "Dial-A-Freak," followed by "Naughty Boy" and "The Roach Is on the Wall".
+The collective's recordings, credited as Uncle Jamm's Army, were released on Freak Beat Records.
+These included the 1983 electro single "Dial-A-Freak," followed by "Naughty Boy" and "The Roach Is on the Wall," the latter credited to Uncle Jamm's Army and The California Cat Crew.
+By the late 1980s, the rise of N.W.A. and Ruthless Records had reshaped the West Coast hip hop landscape, and Uncle Jam's Army ceased operations.

-Members such as Ice-T, DJ Pooh, DJ Bobcat, Egyptian Lover, and Arabian Prince later established solo careers.
-KDAY radio DJ Greg Mack played a role in introducing their electro-funk sound to broader Los Angeles audiences.

-By the late 1980s, N.W.A. and Ruthless Records had redefined West Coast hip hop, and Uncle Jam's Army ceased operations.

-Poster for a 1988 Skateland concert featuring Uncle Jam's Army and N.W.A.

 Impact and legacy

-Writers identify Uncle Jam's Army as a bridge between Los Angeles funk party culture and professionalized West Coast hip hop.
-Their use of drum machines and electronic instrumentation influenced later G-funk producers such as Dr. Dre.
-The single "Dial-A-Freak" is recognized as a formative Los Angeles electro release.
+Writers identify Uncle Jamm's Army as a bridge between Los Angeles funk party culture and professionalized West Coast hip hop.
+Their use of drum machines and electronic instrumentation influenced later G-funk producers, including Dr. Dre.
+The 1983 single "Dial-A-Freak" is recognized as a formative Los Angeles electro release.